sarutlaa/Weather-Data-Analysis/README.md

 ## Task 2 : Data Ingestion

 The data files from the wx_data repository on GitHub were replicated locally for further processing.
 The data ingestion process was orchestrated by the Data_Ingestion.ipynb Python notebook.
 During the ingestion, missing records represented by -9999 were replaced with NULL values.
 Additionally, the temperature values were originally in tenths of a degree Celsius, but they were converted to degrees Celsius to match the database format.
+Dates were formatted into the YYYY-MM-DD standard. .
 Similarly, precipitation values, originally in tenths of millimeters, were converted to centimeters.
 A total of 1,729,957 records were processed, with the start_time, end_time, duration of data ingestion as shown below.